andresz1/transfer-function-glfw3/README.md

-Transfer Function GUI to GLFW3
+Transfer function GUI for GLFW3
 =====================

-Graphical user interface for transfer function used in volume rendering, originally created by Luiyit Hernandez and adapted to glfw3 by Andrés Alvarez.
+Graphical user interface for transfer function used in volume rendering, originally created by Luiyit Hernandez.
 The main steps to include the class in your code are:

 ##### In "TransferFunction.h":